icopy-site/awesome/docs/awesome/awesome-blazor.md

 * [Archives of 2017](https://github.com/AdrienTorris/awesome-blazor/blob/master/Archives/2017.md#videos)

 ## Articles
+* [Containerising Blazor Applications With Docker (Part 2)](https://chrissainty.com/containerising-blazor-applications-with-docker-containerising-a-blazor-webassembly-app/) - August 27, 2019 - Containerising Blazor Applications With Docker (Part 2).
+[Source code](https://github.com/chrissainty/BlazorServerWithDocker).
+* [Blazor – on the server or on the client](https://csharp.christiannagel.com/2019/08/27/blazorserverandclient/) - August 27, 2019 - Blazor, on the server or on the client.
+* [Containerising Blazor Applications With Docker (Part 1)](https://chrissainty.com/containerising-blazor-applications-with-docker-containerising-a-blazor-server-app/) - August 21, 2019 - Containerising Blazor Applications With Docker (Part 1).
+[Source code](https://github.com/chrissainty/BlazorServerWithDocker).
+* [ASP.NET Core Blazor — JavaScript Interop](https://medium.com/@maddydeep28/asp-net-core-blazor-javascript-interop-a85086e721b7) - August 21, 2019 - Blazor is here, Will JavaScript be dead?
+I would say that the answer is NO at-least for now.
+* [ASP.NET Core and Blazor updates in .NET Core 3.0 Preview 8](https://devblogs.microsoft.com/aspnet/asp-net-core-and-blazor-updates-in-net-core-3-0-preview-8/) - August 13, 2019 - ASP.NET Core and Blazor updates in .NET Core 3.0 Preview 8.
+* [Investigating Drag and Drop with Blazor](https://chrissainty.com/investigating-drag-and-drop-with-blazor/) - August 13, 2019 - Investigating Drag and Drop with Blazor.
+[Source code](https://github.com/chrissainty/SimpleDragAndDropWithBlazor).
 * [How does Blazor works ?
 Part 2 : building](https://remibou.github.io/Blazor-how-it-works-part-2) - August 10, 2019 - This blog post is the 2nd part of a serie about how blazor (client side) works, from the build process to the update of the UI.
 The first part started with a "simple" command "dotnet run" and ended with generated classes representing the razor files.
 This post is about the rest of the building process and the part of it that handle integration with monowasm.
 * [Blazor Binding, Events and Parameters](http://lightswitchhelpwebsite.com/Blog/tabid/61/EntryId/4350/Blazor-Binding-Events-and-Parameters.aspx) - August 06, 2019 - Three things that you will usually find yourself using on every Blazor page, Binding, Events, and Parameters, are covered in this article who shows how to build a series of pages including a few that will allow a user to build and edit a list of To Do items.
 * [Using Razor Components in a Razor Page](https://www.mikesdotnetting.com/article/338/using-razor-components-in-a-razor-page) - August 05, 2019 - Blog post about how to include a Blazor/Razor component in a Razor Pages application in .NET Core 3.0.